 - Coarsly crush pomegranate seeds, pepper corns and coriander seeds.

-- Take a big bowl and add refined flour mix(A), coriander seeds, pomegranate seeds, pepper corns,asafoetida, cumin and carom seeds.
+- Take a big bowl and add refined flour mix, coriander seeds, pomegranate seeds, pepper corns,asafoetida, cumin and carom seeds.

-- Mix all together and then add hot cooking oil or ghee and rub well
+- Mix all together and then add ghee or cooking oil and rub well

 - Now add just enough water and make a stiff dough.